Internet on the go, saving money

 - Choose and Purchase (from home): Go to the Holafly website, choose your destination (e.g., "USA") and the length of your trip (e.g., "10 days").
 Complete the purchase.

 - Land and Activate (at destination): Once you land, turn off roaming on your main SIM.
-Then, go back into settings, select the newly installed Holafly eSIM and activate it as your default data line.
+Then, go back into settings, select the newly installed Holafly eSIM and activate it as your primary data source.
 You'll be online instantly!

 🎁 Super Advantage for Passturistici.com readers! 🎁